 - White sugar is the only sugar you should use for torching.

 Looking for more blueberry recipes?
-Here’s a few popular ones:
+Here’s a few you should try!

 - Blueberry Caprese Salad

 - Cast Iron Blueberry Focaccia